 - Has the band performed at your venue?

 - Bands who have performed at your venue will be more comfortable with the space and know how to perform to that specific room

-- Is the band or I see, what I can expect to get?
+- Is the band and what I see during their performance, what I can expect to get?